C++ Discord API Bot Library

 Now that your bot is running, you have to keep it online.
 Replit automatically puts repls to sleep after some time, so you will need to ping a webserver.
 Unfortunately, Replit is sometimes limiting, and this is one of the only free workarounds to this issue.

-- If the bot fails to start and instead you receive an error message about being banned from the Discord API, there is little to be done about this.
-These bans are temporary but because Replit is a shared platform, you share an IP address with many thousands of bots, some abusive and some badly written.
+If the bot fails to start and instead you receive an error message about being banned from the Discord API, there is little to be done about this.
+These bans are temporary but because repl.it is a shared platform, you share an IP address with many thousands of bots, some abusive and some badly written.
 This will happen often and is outside of the control of yourself and us.
-However, you can try to mitigate this by typing
+However, you can try to migitate this by typing

-- If your bot continues to fall asleep even though you have a server, we advise you to double check that no errors are happening, and if the server is being pinged.
-If that still does not work then, again, we recommend you obtain some affordable non-free hosting.
+If your bot continues to fall asleep even though you have a server, we advise you to double check that no errors are happening, and if the server is being pinged.
+If that still does not work, we again recommend you to obtain some affordable non-free hosting.